bharanidharanrangaraj/GP2Y0D810Z0F-Sensor-with-Arduino/README.md

 Interfacing the GP2Y0D810Z0F proximity sensor with Arduino UNO provides a simple and reliable way to detect nearby objects.
 The digital output makes programming easy and eliminates the need for complex calculations.
 This project serves as a strong foundation for robotics, automation, and contactless detection systems.

+The detailed tutorial is uploaded in CircuitDigest website under [Interfacing GP2Y0D80Z0F Distance Sensor with Arduino Uno](https://circuitdigest.com/microcontroller-projects/interfacing-gp2y0d80z0f-distance-sensor-with-arduino-uno).

+For more exciting projects, tutorials, and circuit ideas, visit [CircuitDigest](https://www.circuitdigest.com)

 ---

 Developed with ❤️ by the Circuit Digest Community.

-For more exciting projects, tutorials, and circuit ideas, visit [Circuit Digest](https://www.circuitdigest.com)

 If this project helped you learn something new, give it a ⭐ and share it with fellow makers.
 Keep building, keep learning! 🚀